-FINISH THIS

-Future Work
+5. Future Work

+5a.
 QMZ Tool

 The QMZ tool can be expanded to take credentials and other parameters for forms, so that when it encounters a form in a page it has scraped, it can populate the form and submit it.
 This would allow the tool to traverse the web site as much as possible when unauthenticated, for example, and then traverse the web site again after it has submitted a login form and authenticated.
 The PTT could be modified such that a node indicates whether any form on the page was submitted first, so that one branch of the PTT might be the unauthenticated traversal of the web site, and another branch might be the authenticated traversal.
 This would greatly increase the usefulness of the QMZ tool since so many web applications require some form of authentication to access the full contents.
 If the particular forms and their desired input were known in advance, these could be provided to the QMZ tool initially, and it could submit the appropriate parameters to the specified forms.
 It might also be possible to make the QMZ tool interactive such that if it found a form within a scraped page, it would prompt the user to get parameters.
 Form submission could be handled by the Ruby gem Mechanize or something similar.
 The Mechanize gem can also maintain state via cookies, which many web sites use to differentiate an authenticated user from an unauthenticated user.